 - This cake tastes heavenly.

-- The food in the party last night tasted extremely awful.
+- The food at the party last night tasted awful.

 - She always smells nice.

 - When Tony was called for his speech, he appeared lost.

 - Most people stayed motivated through the pandemic.